pantheon-systems/documentation/source/content/guides/getstarted/06-addsite.md

 The recommended way to migrate Drupal sites from another host is to use `drush ard` (Drush 8 or earlier) to create an archive that can be easily imported.

-1. Navigate to your User Dashboard and click the **Migrate Existing Site** button.
+1. On your Personal or Professional Workspace dashboard, click the **Migrate Existing Site** button.

    ![Migrate site button](../../../images/migrate-site-button.png)